U.S. makes lower trade deficit top priority in NAFTA talks

 NAFTA has quadrupled trade among the three countries, surpassing $1 trillion in 2015, but the U.S. trade deficit with Mexico exceeded $63 billion last year.

-(This version of the story corrects spelling of analyst name to Bown from Brown in paragraph 8)

-Additional reporting by David Shepardson; Editing by Cynthia Osterman and Howard Goller
+Additional reporting by David Shepardson; Editing by Cynthia Osterman, Howard Goller and Jacqueline Wong